datastaxdevs/workshop-intro-to-cassandra/README.md

 At this point we can execute a command to create the **posts_by_user** table.
 Just copy/paste the following command into your CQL console at the prompt.
-Try to identify the primary key and the partition key for this table in the
+Try to identify the primary key, the partition key and the clustering columns (if any) for this table in the command:
-command:

 📘 **Command to execute**